Can I share your recipes?

 What’s your favorite dessert?

 You’re killing me!
 How can I choose?
-I love sweets and eat dessert every day but only when I make them because I bake mostly without butter and as little sugar as I can.
-If I have to choose (and I don’t want to!) it would have to be my oatmeal-pecan-coconut cookies… no wait, my new lemon brownies.
-Talk about a simple easy recipe – everything in one bowl, and no butter, so it’s also a healthy recipe that everyone seems to love.
+I love sweets and eat dessert every day but only when I make them myself because I bake mostly without butter and as little sugar as I can.
+If I have to choose (and I don’t want to!) it would have to be my sweet potato chocolate cake.
+Everyone asks for the recipe!
+No wait… let’s add my rice pudding to the list.
+I love comfort foods.
+Oh.
+And my tapioca pudding.

 Why do you use canola oil when they say it’s bad for you?